 - An athlete may choose up to two events

 - Athletes in modified events may not enter other events Athletes in Unified events may not enter other events

 - 250M Modified Trial

 - o 250M Trial

 - 1K Modified Trial

 - o 1K Trial

 - Unified Trial 1K

 - 5K Modified Trial

 - o 5K Trial

 - Unified Trial 5K

-- 10K Trials
+- o 10K Trials

 - The Official Special Olympics Sports Rules govern all Special Olympics Cycling competitions.
 As an international sports program, Special Olympics has created these rules based upon Federation International de Amateur Cycling (FIAC) and National Governing Body Rules for Cycling.
 FIAC or National Governing Body Rules shall be employed except when they are in conflict with the Official Special Olympics Sports Rules.
-In such case, the Official Special Olympics Rules shall apply. - A time trial consists of an individual racing against the clock - Competitors should depart every 30 seconds for all time trials - The Modified Bicycle Time Trials can be offered only to athletes who are unable to ride a two wheeled bicycle - The competitors must wear their entry number on their back - Prior to the race, competitors should have the opportunity to walk or ride their bicycles through the course - The race shall be declared finished when the front tire of the competitors bicycle crosses the finish line - Unified trials can consist of either riding tandem or slowest of the two timed partner
+In such case, the Official Special Olympics Rules shall apply.
+You can find the Special Olympics Cycling Rules on the Summer Games page of our website - A time trial consists of an individual racing against the clock - Competitors should depart every 30 seconds for all time trials - The Modified Bicycle Time Trials can be offered only to athletes who are unable to ride a two wheeled bicycle - The competitors must wear their entry number on their back - Prior to the race, competitors should have the opportunity to walk or ride their bicycles through the course - The race shall be declared finished when the front tire of the competitors bicycle crosses the finish line - Unified trials can consist of either riding tandem or slowest of the two timed partner